 Closer to Government Camp is the iconic and very popular Trillium Sno-Park, which allows cross-country skiing, snowmobiling and snowshoeing along a scenic, well-marked, 4.5-mile loop that boasts mountain views at the lake.
 Overnight skiers can look for lodging near the lake, Fitzgerald says, opening up the potential for moonlit ski or snowshoe adventures.

 Note: This is a very popular sno-park and does not have a bathroom at the trailhead, although there is an outhouse on the far end of the lake.

 On the east side of Mt.
 Hood on Highway 35 is this expansive, developed sledding area with snowshoe and cross-country access as well.
-With limited sledding opportunities (commercial sledding is available at Summit Ski Area and Mt.
+With limited sledding opportunities (commercial sledding is available at Mt.
 Hood Skibowl), Little John is one of the best options for sledding on the mountain as you whiz pass snow-dusted conifers down the long run.
 The Forest Service, Fitzgerald says, only allows soft toys (preferably inner tubes) or discs due to the potential for serious injury at unmanaged sledding spots.
 Helmets are recommended.

 An even quieter area for motorized recreation — as well as mushing, snowshoeing and cross-country skiing — is this secluded sno-park.
-Accessible only through Dufur, Oregon, Billy Bob requires a Northwest Forest Pass (no sno-park permit needed) and has trails groomed for snowmobiles by the Columbia Gorge Power Sledders Snowmobile Club.
+Accessible only through the town of Dufur, Billy Bob requires a Northwest Forest Pass (no sno-park permit needed) and has trails groomed for snowmobiles by the Columbia Gorge Power Sledders Snowmobile Club.
 During the winter months, the sought-after Fivemile Butte Lookout, which can be rented for overnight stays, is only accessible by snowmobile, snowshoe or cross-country skis.